terrastruct/d2/d2layouts/d2elklayout/README.md

 This is not found when run in goja.
 But `Math()` is indeed set on global.

 So I just find and replace all instances to not use a `$wnd` object.

+I also remove references to `goog`, seems useless.